Get up to $4,190

 You can complete the improvements yourself or hire

 an Ontario contractor.
-We recommend you document
+We recommend you retain copies of

-photos and product literature to be sure you get
+receipts, photos and product literature to be sure you get

 full credit for all improvements.

-- 18 months —
+- Canada ecoENERGY —

-complete as many upgrades as possible.
+Use the opportunity to complete as many upgrades as possible.

 - Existing homes only —